 Brief Overview: The NASD initiated an investigation into PFS Investments that revealed that the firm failed to file in a timely manner certain amendments to Forms U4 and U5 as required by the NASD.
 FINRA said the firm’s supervisory system and procedures were not reasonably designed to achieve compliance with its reporting obligations.
 The firm agreed to conduct a series of internal audits to evaluate the effectiveness of its system for ensuring the timely filing of amendments to the forms.
 As a result, the firm was censured and fined $450,000.

-How to File an Official Complaint Against PFS Investments Advisor or One of Its Brokers with FINRA?
+How to File an Official Complaint Against PFS Investments Advisor or One of Its Brokers with FINRA

 File an official complaint against a PFS Investments advisor or broker by initiating a FINRA arbitration.
 At The Law Offices of Robert Wayne Pearce, we help investors recover losses caused by misconduct, fraud, or supervisory failures at PFS Investments.
-With over 45 years of experience in securities law, our firm understands how to hold both the firm and its representatives accountable.

 These cases can be extremely complex, and so having the support of a reputable attorney who is experienced in recovering investment losses for investors is key to your success.
 Many customers make the mistake of contacting PFS Investments without representation with an attorney about their complaints and have their complaints denied.